U17Leetha/sweetscan/README.md

   -a, --skip-fping        Skip fping and use ip_list.txt for remaining tools

-  -u USE_SINGLE, --use-single USE_SINGLE

-                          Use a single IP or Domain for scanning
+  -u, --use-single        Use a single IP or Domain for scanning

 ## Run the tool in the same directory as the scope.txt file